How to Select a Product to Import

 Start with a product that you know will sell—if not everywhere, at least somewhere.
 At the very least, start with a product that you would buy.
 Blackberry, Netflix, and Apple’s electronic gadgets became global successes because the companies' founders created high-quality products and services they'd be glad to buy or use themselves.
 They were packaged exquisitely and sold at a value.
 On the way to global success, the founders talked about their products to their family, friends, and media.

 You might try the same tactic: when you find a product for importing, show it to anyone who will listen to your pitch.
 If every person responds positively, you are onto something big.
 If on the other hand, you receive a lukewarm response from most listeners, you need to find another product fast.
-And remember, once you find the right product, you have to find the right market.
+Remember, once you find the right product, you have to find the right market.
 Will it be your own?
-Or will it be taken elsewhere in the world?

 Select a Product You Like

-What do you absolutely love?
-Dark chocolate sea salt bars or a sensitive facial cream that also serves as a broad-spectrum sunscreen to protect your skin?
-Whatever you love, make sure it is easily (e.g., not a lot of red tape involved) importable and is in demand in the market of choice.
 For example, if you want to import dark chocolate bars into the United States, will customers buy them?
 Make sure your product offers something unique that people in the United States don't already have.
-Conduct market research, test the market with a handful of prospective customers, and then go with whatever positive information you have available.
+Conduct market research, test the market with a handful of prospective customers and then go with whatever positive information you have available.

-Also, you will improve your odds of picking a winner if you cultivate a knack for tracking trends or even spotting potential trends.
+You will improve your odds of picking a winner if you cultivate a knack for tracking trends or even spotting potential trends.
 The goal is to find a product that is unique, cheaper and better made than anything else on the planet.
-Getting in on the ground floor and importing a product on an exclusive basis before it becomes a super-seller in its country of origin could be the business breakthrough of a lifetime!.
+Getting in on the ground floor and importing a product on an exclusive basis before it becomes a super-seller in its country of origin could be the business breakthrough of a lifetime!